 Sometimes, visitors to this site will ask me how they can further support my work.
 This page is my most common answer.

 I got into writing because of the apes I worked with.
 I felt that I could reach more people and do more good through that medium than through a purely scientific approach.
 The apes taught me so much and I wanted others to know the people who lived inside those nonhuman bodies.
-I appreciate every visitor to this site and every person who reads one of my stories and is moved by them.
-Your time and openness is all the support I really need.
+Your time and openness is all the support I could ask for.
 However, apes and many other species are in dire need of as much assistance as they can get.
-So if any of my work has moved you and you want to do something, please consider donating or supporting the apes who have helped shape me and my work.
+So, if any of my work has moved you and you want to do something, please consider donating or supporting the apes who have helped shape me and my work.

 The following are organizations who care for and/or protect some of my ape friends: